nasa/GeneLab_Data_Processing/Amplicon/Illumina/Pipeline_GL-DPPD-7104_Versions/GL-DPPD-7104-B.md

 # Bioinformatics pipeline for amplicon Illumina sequencing data

-> **This page holds an overview and instructions for how GeneLab processes Illumina amplicon datasets.
+> **This page holds an overview and instructions for how GeneLab processes Illumina amplicon sequencing datasets.
 Exact processing commands for specific datasets that have been released are available in the [GLDS_Processing_Scripts](../GLDS_Processing_Scripts) sub-directory and/or are provided with their processed data in the [Open Science Data Repository (OSDR)](https://osdr.nasa.gov/bio/repo/).**

 ---

-**Date:** December 30, 2024
+**Date:** March XX, 2024
 **Revision:** B
-**Document Number:** GL-DPPD-7104-B
+**Document Number:** GL-DPPD-7104

 **Submitted by:**
 Olabiyi Obayomi, Alexis Torres, and Michael D. Lee (GeneLab Data Processing Team)